This site requires a more recent version of Adobe Flash Player to function properly.

 Mobile Voice Service and Mobile Phones

-- Average Monthly Broadband Revenue Per User: We estimate that this figure will decrease marginally from $10.40 in 2011 to $9.75 by the end of our forecast period mainly because of competition and increasing penetration in low-income areas.
-However, there could be an upside of about 8% to our price estimate if this figure increases to $11.
-There could be a downside of similar nature if the figure falls to $8.50.
-This largely depends on the growth that landline broadband internet will see considering availability of more convenient mobile and wireless internet.
+- Average Monthly Broadband Revenue Per User: We estimate that this figure will decrease marginally from $9 in 2015 to $8.80 by the end of our forecast period mainly because of competition and increasing penetration in low-income areas.
+However, there could be an upside of about 10% to our price estimate if this figure increases to $11.
+There could be a downside of similar nature if the figure falls to $7.50.
+This largely depends on the growth that fixed-line broadband internet will see considering availability of more convenient mobile and wireless internet.

 China Telecom is a telecom service provider based out of China.
 It offers both mobile and landline services.
-It makes its money primarily through landline services such as broadband Internet and voice services.
-The company is also concentrating on expanding its mobile business with particular emphasis on value added services.
-It has also started offering mobile phones at highly subsidized rates in order to promote 3G and increase data usage.
+It makes its money primarily through wireless telecom and landline services such as broadband Internet and voice services.
+The company is currently focusing on expanding its 4G services across the country.

-Mobile business and broadband internet are expected to be the growth drivers for the company.
+The mobile business and broadband internet businesses are expected to be the growth drivers for the company.

 The Mobile Services and Phones division constitutes majority of China Telecom's value mainly because of the following reasons: